 My last post was about a new addition to my hives.
 I had been reduced to a single hive and I bought a 6 frame colony from a friendly fellow beekeeper in my town.
-Jumping over to the following year I still had those two hives and I bought a pure breed mated carniolan queen.
-Which means that she is a daughter of a carniolan queen, which was mated with carniolan drones.
-The queen I bought herself was also mated with carniolan drones.
-I also bought a virgin carniolan queen and successfully introduced them both into my two remaining colonies.
-Making sure the colonies had been hopelessly queen-less a few days beforehand.
+Jumping to the following year I still had those two hives and I bought a pure breed mated carniolan queen.
+“Pure breed mated” means that she is the daughter of a carniolan queen, who herself was mated with carniolan drones.
+The queen I bought herself had also been mated with carniolan drones.
+I also bought a virgin carniolan queen and successfully introduced them both into my two remaining colonies, making sure the colonies had been hopelessly queen-less a few days beforehand.
 This means that they had no way of rearing a new queen by themselves, this makes them more receptive to an introduced queen.

 Nice story, the queens came in special queen cages with nursing bees and some fondant for feeding.
 Before you can introduce her you need to remove the nursing bees (or so I imagined, still not sure).
 For this you need to open the cover of the cage to let the other bees out, being careful to not let the queen out.
 You guessed it I let the queen out and away she flew.
 Hard cash was paid for this queen so I was duly distressed.
 I sat there in a chair for a while with my head in my hands.
-Then I heard a distinct buzzing quite different from normal worker bee or drone bee buzzing.
-There she was, landing on a chair no far from mine as this was a new location for her.
-I managed to capture her again without much trouble.
+Then I heard a distinct buzzing quite different from normal worker or drone bee buzzing.
+There she was, landing on a chair not far from mine as this was a new location for her.
+I managed to capture her again without much trouble and was able to introduce her into my hive.
 Depression averted.

-The split from the swarmed hive is now my wife’s hive as she is always so involved with my beekeeping I decided she needed to experience beekeeping a little more closely.
-She had always had her nose in my beekeeping maybe she can keep the hives from swarming next year.
+The split from the swarmed hive is now my wife’s hive as she is always so involved with my beekeeping I decided she needed to experience beekeeping more on a first hand basis.
+She had always had her nose in my beekeeping, opinionated about every decision I make.Maybe she can keep the hives from swarming next year.
 I also made a split from the second have with the carniolan P queen and put them in a 6 frame hive.
-So I now, mid July have 4 colonies one on 22 frames, two on 11 frames and one in 6 frames.
-Will have to transfer the 6 frame colony to a 10 frame hive before the winter as they are already occupying all 6 frames.
+So I now, mid July have 4 colonies, one on 22 frames, two on 11 frames and one in 6 frames.
+I will have to transfer the 6 frame colony to a 10 frame hive before the winter as they are already occupying all 6 frames.

 So I bought a colony from a fellow beekeeper about a month ago.
 To accompany my other colony, which I’ve been bitching about for two years.
 Even though the old colony is the only ones which is still alive sinse I first started my beekeeping experience, three years ago.
 I have a spot for them close by home, at our communal vegetable garden.
 The other colony is staying where they are, about 3 km from my home.
 I must say a month later that having the colony a five minute walk from home is really very nice.
 They are getting way more attention than my other colony, who compared to the new colony I now know are a vicious bunch.
 I’ll add a video where I move them from an old hive to a new Styrofoam home, you will be able to see how docile they are.